 Dmitriy Melnik, Technical Trainer and Development Officer, RIPE NCC

-Matt Parker, IP Resource Analyst and Trainer, RIPE NCC
+Matt Parker, Senior Business Analyst, RIPE NCC

 ICANN Mobile Network Operators Day Middle East 2024